-The updated guidance is effective for the quarter ending March 31, 2017.
-The adoption of this guidance is not expected to have a material effect on the Company's results of operations, financial position or liquidity.
+In July 2015, the FASB deferred the effective date of the updated guidance on revenue recognition by one year to the quarter ending March 31, 2018.
+The adoption of this guidance is not expected to have a material effect on the Company's result of operations, financial position or liquidity.